opensearch-project/documentation-website/_observing-your-data/metricsanalytics.md

 Before this feature, you could only ingest and visualize logs and traces from your monitored environments.
 With **Metrics analytics**, you can now observe your digital assets with more granularity, gain deeper insight into the health of your infrastructure, and better inform your root cause analysis.

-The **Metrics analytics** tool offers federated visualization capabilities on top of any of the following:
+**Metrics analytics** offers federated visualization capabilities on top of the following:

  - An OpenSearch cluster containing an [OpenTelemetry (OTel)-compatible metrics index](https://github.com/opensearch-project/opensearch-catalog/tree/main/docs/schema/observability/metrics) with OTel-based signals.
 For an explanation of OTel, see [What is OpenTelemetry?](https://opentelemetry.io/docs/what-is-opentelemetry/).
  - An OpenSearch cluster containing a [Prometheus data source](https://github.com/opensearch-project/sql/blob/main/docs/dev/datasource-prometheus.md) connected to a Prometheus server.